openstack/ironic/doc/source/admin/drivers/idrac.rst

   baremetal node passthru call <node> set_bios_config --arg "name=value"

-Walkthrough of perfoming a BIOS configuration change:
+Walkthrough of performing a BIOS configuration change:

 The following section demonstrates how to change BIOS configuration settings, detect that a commit and reboot are required, and act on them accordingly.
 The